Magofna68/Super-Galactic-Age-Calculator/README.md

-# PROJECT NAME
+# Super Galactic Age Calculator
 ## By Brandon Magofna

 ---

 ### Project Description

-This project is a web application that DESCRIPTION
+This project is a web application that can take in a users age, and output their age in terms of unique planetary years for the following: mars, mercury, jupiter, venus.
+It will also calculate the life remaining based on your age and an average life expectancy of 70 earth years.
+If you're over 70, it will return the amount of planetary years you're over the average.
 ---
 ### Tech Stack
 1. HTML5+CSS3